 If you have two mornings, start with the Fantasyland and Frontierland attractions—Seven Dwarfs Mine Train, Big Thunder Mountain Railroad, and Splash Mountain—on one day, and then do Tron Lightcycle Power Run and Space Mountain the next.
 Spreading your visits over two mornings eliminates a lot of walking.

-At Splash Mountain, if you ride in the front seat, you almost certainly will get wet.
-Riders elsewhere get splashed but usually not doused.
+If you ride in the front seat, you’ll almost certainly get wet; riders elsewhere get at least splashed.
 Since you don’t know which seat you’ll be assigned, go prepared.
-On a cool day, carry a plastic garbage bag.
-Tear holes in the bottom and sides to make a water-resistant (not waterproof) sack dress.
-Be sure to tuck the bag under your bottom.
+On a cool day, carry a plastic garbage bag and tear holes in the bottom and sides to make a water-resistant (not waterproof) sack dress (tuck the bag under your bum).
 Or store a change of clothes, including footwear, in one of the park’s rental lockers.

 The scariest part of this adventure ride is the steep chute you see when standing in line, but the drop looks worse than it is.
 Despite reassurances, however, many children wig out when they see it.
 A mom from Grand Rapids, Michigan, recalls her kids’ rather unique reaction:

 We discovered after the fact that our children thought they would go under water after the drop and tried to hold their breath throughout the ride in preparation.
 They were really too preoccupied to enjoy the clever story.

 Let our team of destination experts help you plan and book a worry-free vacation..Connect with our travel agents